Varshan2003/TICKET_BOOKING-CLI/README.md

 Welcome to the Conference Ticket Booking CLI Application! 🎟️🎉

-This simple command-line tool allows users to book tickets for a conference using emojis as well.
+This simple command-line tool allows users to book tickets for a conference.

 ## Features